seanthegeek/yaramail/_sources/phishing.md.txt

 }
 ```

+ Rules in the `header_body` ruleset are checked against combined email header
+and email body content.
+A rule like the one above should be added to the
+ `header_body` ruleset.
+That way it can identify impersonation in the `From`
+header display name and/or the email body.

 This was a very simple, practical example.
 YARA was developed to identify and
 classify malware, so it is capable of much more complex pattern matching.
 That the time to read over YARA's documentation and other resources.